Acupuncture & Traditional Chinese Medicine

 For those that really are overwhelmed by the idea of needles, there options that use no needles at all.

 Dry needling is based on the ancient art of ASHI acupuncture which is a funny name for needling painful acupuncture points.
-Many practitioners attempt to differentiate dry needling from acupuncture as it allows them to get around the need to be a registered practitioner, but sadly this also means that there is no minimum level of training required to practice.
+Many practitioners attempt to differentiate dry needling from acupuncture as it allows them to get around the need to be a registered practitioner, but sadly this also means that there is no minimum level of training required to practice for Dry Needling practice.
 There is a lot of evidence that more years of training relates to more safety in practice.

 Recent changes to Australian Laws mean that only registered practitioners can practice acupuncture, so make sure your practitioner is registered.
+To be a registered Acupuncture practitioner you need have completed an approved bachelor degree in Acupuncture or Chinese Medicine, which must include hundreds of supervised clinical hours.

 Most private health funds provide a rebate for acupuncture services.